fribbels/hsr-optimizer/docs/guides/en/advanced-rotations.md

 DoT and Break triggers are not impacted by the advanced rotation, as their timings are difficult to control in actual battles.
 They are calculated using the main optimizer page's damage conditionals.
-DoT / Break damage can added to the rotation menu and the damage is multiplied by their defined stack counts.
+DoT / Break damage can be added to the rotation menu and the damage is multiplied by their defined stack counts.

 Note: This Break limitation only applies to the Weakness Break trigger, and does not apply other sources of Break damage such as Super Break or Boothill's enhanced basic.